DarkGhostHunter/Laralerts/README.md

 </div>
 ```

+> By using two different Blade views for dismissable and non-dismissable alerts, there is more flexibility on how to render them.

 #### Additional Classes

-You can issue additional classes to your Alert seamlessly using the `classes()` method, which accepts a list of classes to be added into the HTML code.
+You can issue additional classes to your Alert by seamlessly using the `classes()` method, which accepts a list of classes to be added into the HTML code.

 ```php
 <?php